verbose/verb-generate-readme/readme.md

 **.verb.md**

-If `verb-readme-generator` is installed (locally or globally), and a `verbfile.js` is not found, verb's CLI looks for a `.verb.md` readme template in the user's current working directory.
+If `verb-generate-readme` is installed (locally or globally), and a `verbfile.js` is not found, verb's CLI looks for a `.verb.md` readme template in the user's current working directory.
 If found, verb will render the file to create a `README.md` using data from the user's environment, such as `package.json` and `.git` config (for username, if necessary).

 Visit the [verb](https://github.com/verbose/verb) project to learn more.